Rules of Practice and Procedure (Full Site)

 In keeping with this expectation, the Court has implemented a program to objectively track practitioners' failures to file timely and rule-compliant filings.
 On a monthly basis, the Court generates an internal list of such instances and compiles data about how often they occur.
 This data is limited to the previous 12-month period.

-If a practitioner meets certain threshold numbers within monthly, quarterly, or annual time periods, that practitioner receives from the Court a notice of the number of instances and the time period covered along with a warning similar to the following:
+If a practitioner meets certain threshold numbers within monthly, quarterly, or annual time periods, that practitioner receives from the Court a warning indicating the number of instances and the time period covered.

 Before any disciplinary case may be generated, the practitioner would receive at least three warnings from the

 Court (first, from a docket clerk; next, from the Chief Deputy Clerk of Operations; and, finally from the Clerk

 of the Court).
 As the warnings progress, the Court would also consider several discretionary factors such as 1)

 the practitioner's case load, 2) the degree of lateness or extent of non-conformance, 3) the practitioner's

 explanation, if any, for the deficiencies, and 4) the degree to which the lateness or non-conformance delayed